School Improvement Planning

 - records agendas and minutes of school leadership team meetings.

-Non-Title I schools and non-Title I high schools not meeting the AMOs or federal graduation indicator (FGI) are not required to create school improvement plans using Indistar or use the Virginia Early Warning System (VEWS) tool.
+Non-Title I schools and non-Title I high schools not meeting the AMOs or federal graduation indicator (FGI) designated as Improvement Plan Required are not required to create school improvement plans using Indistar or use the Virginia Early Warning System (VEWS) tool.
 However, school leaders may elect to create the required school improvement plans in Indistar.